-In order to get the freshest pita bread, you might want to see if there is a Mediterranean or Middle Eastern market in your area.
+In order to get the freshest pita bread for your snacks and sandwiches, you might want to see if there is a Mediterranean or Middle Eastern market in your area.
 These stores will also likely have the least expensive loaves of bread to choose from, too.
 If not, there are several online stores that ship freshly baked pita bread every day.
-If all else fails, most all supermarkets carry at least one brand of commercial pita bread.
+If all else fails, most supermarkets carry at least one brand of commercial pita bread.

 If none of these options work for you, then you can make your own pita bread, too.